Waste Not, Want Not: Food Wastage in AustraliaFebruary 15, 2018

 Correctly storing your food has a huge impact on its freshness and shelf-life.
 Keep a range of airtight containers for storing various foods once they have been opened or cooked.
 Also take note of the different compartments in your fridge – some are specifically designed for particular foods, i.e. the crisper drawer – designed to keep your fruit and veggies fresher for longer!

-Everything from soup to fruit to leftover pasta can be frozen and used up later.
+Lots of goods are freezable!
+From soup to fruit to leftover pasta, meals and ingredients can be frozen and used up later.
 If you cook in bulk, freeze portions individually.
 If you have fruit that’s about to go off, dice it and freeze it to add to smoothies.

 Leftover herbs?
-Try freezing them in water or oil and then thawing out later for use in soups, stews, or pesto!
+Try freezing them in water or oil and then thawing them out later for use in soups, stews, or pesto!

 There is a difference!
 Where you see a ‘use-by’ date on a food, it should be eaten by this date to avoid any nasties.
-On the other hand, foods marked with a ‘best-before’ date are typically still safe to eat after that date – it’s best to have a sniff and make a call depending.
+On the other hand, foods marked with a ‘best-before’ date are typically still safe to eat after that date – it’s best to have a sniff and make an educated call depending.

-One of favourite uses for that leftover half an onion is a caramelised relish perfect on burgers, with cheese, or just a really good toasted cheese sandwich.
+One of our favourite uses for that leftover half an onion is a caramelised relish perfect on burgers, with cheese, or just a really good toasted cheese sandwich.

 Even if you don’t have a garden, it’s easy to grow a few fresh herbs in a pot on your balcony or window sill so they’re always on hand.
 Instead of buying costly bunches of herbs at the supermarket, you can snip off just what you need, as you need them.
 It also means you’re contributing less to the supply chain and manufacturing which further adds to climate change when purchasing new.